SupahAmbition/ftpServer/README.md

 * ./tests/ 		->  The directory that holds all the files we will be testing with.

+## MAKEFILE RULES
+* make 		-> compile both programs into executables.
+* client 	-> compile just the client.
+* server 	-> compile jus the server.
+* clean 	-> removes all compiled, and object files.

 ## TESTCASES
 * test1 		-> What it tests/ and associated expected file hash to ensure file is intact.